- How long is too long?

-2018 is now well known as the year of Progressive Web Apps (PWA)s.
+We are in the well-known years of Progressive Web Apps (PWA)s.
+PWA for Magento and Shopify has taken a flight.
 And why not?
 They are everywhere.
-With the massive potential for user-engagement to websites with push notifications and A2HS functionality, offline access, and a seamless experience across browsers and devices, PWAs might well be the best thing since sliced bread.
+With the massive potential for user engagement to websites with push notifications and A2HS functionality, offline access, and a seamless experience across browsers and devices, PWAs might be the best since sliced bread.

 But perhaps one of the biggest reasons for the rapid adoption of PWAs is their potential to increase conversion rates.